-Researchers use oral peptide spray to stimulate weight loss in animalsDecember 20th, 2013 by April Frawley in Neuroscience /
+Researchers use oral peptide spray to stimulate weight loss in animalsDecember 20, 2013 by April Frawley in Medicine & Health / Neuroscience

 (Medical Xpress)—A quick spray on the tongue with an oral spray containing a compound that naturally occurs in the body could be all it takes to curb appetite and spark weight loss.
 And unlike oral weight-loss sprays currently on the market, this one holds the promise of being backed by medical science.